Tree Pests & Diseases

 What does a tree with Dutch elm disease look like?

 The symptoms of Dutch elm disease are best detected from mid-June to mid-August.
 Typically, the leaves will start to wilt and turn yellow, then curl and turn brown.
-Please note: Pest Management's annual, systematic, surveillance of elm trees is complete for 2015 and will begin again June 13, 2016.
+Pest Management does annual, systematic, surveillance of elm trees during this timeframe.

 Above Left: A healthy elm leaf - Courtesy : Terri Smith Above Right: DED branch - Courtesy: City of Regina